Ontario Centre of Innovation (OCI)

 Please note that research activities carried out in the context of COVID-19 need to adhere to the University of Guelph COVID-19 research principles, policies, guidelines and processes as they may be updated from time to time and communicated on the Office of Research web-page.

 Additional information can be found in OCI's Program Guidelines Document including assessment process and criteria, evaluation criteria, project activation, funds and reporting.

 If College-level review is required, your College will communicate its earlier internal deadlines.

-This program accepts applications on a rolling basis.
-Please submit your complete application, including budget and OR-5, to email@example.com one week prior to your intended submission to OCI.
+Program has a rolling deadline.
+Please submit your completed application, including budget and OR-5, to email@example.com one week before your planned submission date.

 How to Apply

 - If you are ready to apply for the Collaborate 2 Commercialize (C2C), the Industry Partner should connect with their Business Development and Commercialization Manager to start the process towards initiating an application.